peterhartree/notes/src/fragments/index.md

 # Fragments
 Notes to self, writing to think, discover, remember.
-Usually less than half-baked, often wrong.
-Mainly of interest to my future self, but maybe of interest to those who wonder how I’m thinking about things.
+Usually less than half-baked.
+Mainly of interest to my future self, but also to those who wonder how I’m thinking about things.
 Not recommended for general consumption (read something by [these people](/people/) instead!).

 Comments, pointers, corrections greatly appreciated.